ronaldyonggi/2020_03_DO_Boston_casestudy_part_1/README.md

 ## Install Docker within the EC2 instance (Automated with Ansible)

 Installation is automated using Ansible.
+See `JenkinsServer.yml`
 ```
 - name: Docker installation and configuration
     block: